 Working late can mean takeaway food is your only option, in which case choose a stir-fry style meal if possible such as steamed rice with lean meat or fish and veges.
 Even better, if there is a freezer at work, place your own ready meals or leftovers in there in a bag with your name on it.

 If you often buy your lunch, look online to see if you can find the nutritional information for your favourites.
-Aim for lunches with less than 2000kJ and 10g fat, and a snack with less than 600kJ and 5g fat.
+Aim for lunches with 2500kJ or less and 7g or less of saturated fat, and a snack with less than 1,000 kJ and 3g or less of saturated fat.
 Include as many vegetables and fruits as you can.

 If work lunches are part of your job, the mentality that someone else is paying often means we feel the need to make the most of it.
-But extra food is not free.
+Extra food might be free but there can be a cost to your health.
 When you arrive at the restaurant, order water at the table and have a glass before you drink any alcohol.
 Try sparkling water instead of wine and order an entrée-sized meal with a side of vegetables or a salad to get a little more balance.

 Working shifts can be hard on your body and mind so eating well is really important to stay feeling well.
-It can be tough to know what to eat at what time of the day, and with ‘junk’/ high-fat food often the easiest to access, maintaining a healthy balance of foods requires a little bit of thought.
+It can be tough to know what to eat at what time of the day, and with ‘junk’ food, high in energy and salt, often the easiest to access, maintaining a healthy balance of foods requires a little bit of thought.

 When you are working odd hours, don’t get hung up on the time of day but think instead about how you will get all the nutrition you need into your body over 24 hours.
 In a day, this is what to aim for: